ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 Due to changes in Angular DI with Ivy there will be a very small change that you will have to make to your states.
 This is detailed in the docs here: https://www.ngxs.io/v/master/advanced/ivy-migration-guide
 To support our users in making this small change we have added a check in development mode to warn of incorrect configuration when using Ivy.

+If you pick up any issues in testing this version with Ivy please log an issue and we will look into immediately.

 Related PRs: [#1278](https://github.com/ngxs/store/pull/1278), [#1397](https://github.com/ngxs/store/pull/1397), [#1459](https://github.com/ngxs/store/pull/1459), [#1469](https://github.com/ngxs/store/pull/1469), [#1472](https://github.com/ngxs/store/pull/1472), [#1474](https://github.com/ngxs/store/pull/1474)